-Alignment of the driveline should be checked before operation of the header.
-The telescoping driveline is equipped with universal joints at each end, so minor misalignment is acceptable up to 25 degrees.
-Try to keep the driveline (from feeder house to the gearbox) adjusted as straight as possible.
+Alignment of the drive line should be checked before operating the header.
+The telescoping drive line is equipped with universal joints at each end, so minor misalignment is acceptable up to 25 degrees.
+Try to keep the drive line (from feeder house to the gearbox) adjusted as straight as possible.